HenrikEckermann/James-Stein-and-Bayesian-partial-pooling/README.md

     ## 17 Munson          8           45   0.316 0.178 0.265 0.212 0.247 0.316
     ## 18 Alvis           7           45   0.2   0.156 0.265 0.212 0.242 0.2

+> Which set of values, *y* or *z*, is the better indicator of batting ability for the 18 players in our example?
+In order to answer that question in a precise way one would have to know the “true batting ability” of each player.
+This true average we shall designate *θ* (the Greek letter theta).
+Actually it is an unknowable quantity, an abstraction representing the probability that a player will get a hit on any given time at bat.
+Although *θ* is unobservable, we have a good approximation to it: the subsequent performance of the batters.
+It is sufficient to consider just the remainder of the 1970 season, which includes about nine times as much data as the preliminary averages were based on. (p.
+119)

 Now we have both *y* and *z* in the data, let's compare their distributions.

 ``` r